FablabHEPVD/laser/RDWorks-presets/README.md

-# RDworks-presets
+# RDworks-parameters

-This is basically a backup and a development maybe platform of the RDworks cutting presets that can be loaded through the GUI.
+This is basically a backup and a development maybe platform of the RDworks cutting parameters that can be loaded through the GUI.

 This is not a file a user can import in the software...
 This is something that needs to be overwritten in the installation folder.